The Lord of the Rings in Translation

 The principle of serendipity is simple: You must be looking for something to find something.

 I teach at a university in Utah and on my personal introduction webpage for every class I mention my Tolkien translation collection (with a link to this site, of course).
-I even mention the translations that I'm missing at the time.
+I even mentioned the translations that were missing at the time.
 A couple of years ago, one of my students mentioned that she had served her LDS mission in Georgia and one of her friends there could get me a Georgian translation if I was interested.
 Thus Georgian A came into my life.

 Notes on the Details